-Applications for the 2024-2025 Eisendrath Legislative Assistant Program are now closed.
-The application for the 2025-2026 program will open in early 2025.
-Sign up here to receive updates about the program or contact Assistant Legislative Director Jacob Greenblatt with any questions.
+The application deadline is Friday, March 7, 2025 at 11:59pm ET.
+Sign up here to receive updates about the program.
+Contact Assistant Legislative Director Jacob Greenblatt with any questions.

 About the Eisendrath Legislative Assistant Fellowship

-We are particularly interested in investing in and engaging with applicants who come from underrepresented and marginalized backgrounds.
-This includes People of Color, people with disabilities, people coming from lower socioeconomic backgrounds, members of the LGBTQ+ community, and other marginalized identities.
-LAs are at the heart of every aspect of the Reform Movement's social justice work, and we are committed to making the Eisendrath Legislative Assistant Fellowship and RAC reflective of the diverse Movement and wider Jewish communities we represent.
+We are committed to fostering a diverse and inclusive environment within the Eisendrath Legislative Assistant Fellowship and the RAC, reflecting the varied communities we represent.
+As part of this commitment, we encourage applications from underrepresented and marginalized backgrounds, including but not limited to People of Color, individuals with disabilities, those from marginalized socioeconomic backgrounds, members of the LGBTQ+ community, and those at the intersection of these and other marginalized identities.
 No specific academic or Jewish background is required to be a legislative assistant, and applicants do not need to be affiliated with the Reform Movement.
+Learn more about the fellowship's focus on racial equity, diversity, inclusion, and belonging.
 Learn more about the fellowship's focus on racial equity, diversity, inclusion, and belonging.

 LAs' work includes: